We Are the Night (film): Plot

-At the end the SEK arrives with Lummer.
+The SEK arrives with Lummer.
 Lena and Tom are gone with no trace other than Louise's gun.
 Lummer looks outside and whispers "Good luck" and walks away from the scene.

 Cast

 Background

 Dennis Gansel originally wrote the script back in 1999.
 Then called The Dawn, the plot dealt with a love story between a Berlin vampire and a mortal.
 He pitched the movie to Nina Hoss, who became very enthusiastic and wanted to do the film right away.
 The script was in development hell for several years.
 First Franka Potente was going to direct, but with the flop of Creep, no one wanted to invest in German horror films.
 Gansel almost gave up hope until the release and success of Twilight sparked a wave of vampire films, and the success of Gansel's The Wave gave him free hands.
 Due to the similarities between the original script and Twilight, Gansel had Jan Berger rewrite the script, now under the title Wir sind die Nacht.
 Thinking that an ordinary love story was no longer in place with the boom of star crossed vampire/human relationships Gansel imagined a darker twist on the subject was more in order.
 He came up with a new, darker love story and took Carmilla as inspiration as he thought while Dracula had been done to death, no one had really made a serious attempt on Carmilla.
 Karoline Herfurth was shown the script back in 2000, but she was too young to play Lena, so Gansel promised her the role of Nora.
 But as production was delayed, Herfurth became old enough to play the part of Lena.
 Instead Anna Fischer was cast as Nora, who in the eye of producer Christian Becker was the perfect choice because she looked like a party girl.
 Jennifer Ulrich auditioned 4 times before being cast as Charlotte.

-Shooting began October 11, 2009 and ended on December 16.
+Shooting began 11 October 2009 and ended on 16 December.

 The setting of the club scene was an old bathhouse.
 The pool was unheated and therefore all the actors and extras had to play the scene in the cold.
 The exterior shots of the club came in a deserted theme park in the Berlin district of Treptow-Köpenick, and Spree in the park.
 Due to the tight budget and not being able to afford too many shooting days, five cameras were rolling at the same time.
 The film was shot on 35 mm using Arriflex 235 and 435 cameras.

 Most of the stunts in the film were done by the actresses themselves.
 Wolfgang Hohlbein wrote a novel tie-in, which differs significantly from the final film.